T03ty/Hytale-F2P-PWSH/README.md

 * **The Problem:** Your client version is newer than the server, preventing connection.
 * **The Fix:** Performs a **Update server.jar** to align your binaries with the server's requirements.

+### 8. World State Corruption / "World already exists on disk"
+* **The Problem:** Singleplayer servers crash because world files (like `Caves.json`) are null or corrupted, but the existing folder prevents the game from trying to generate it again.
+* **The Fix:** The script performs a **Deep World-State Purge**.
+It detects generation failures and automatically clears the corrupted `Saves` and `Internal/Worlds` folders to allow a clean world generation.

+### 9. Asset Decoding Failures / "Failed to find enum value"
+* **The Problem:** The server crashes during boot because it cannot parse certain models (e.g., `Snake_Marsh`) due to unrecognized tags like `Ophidiophobia`.
+* **The Fix:** Executes an **Asset Integrity Sync**.
+It identifies version conflicts between your `Assets.zip` and `HytaleServer.jar`, re-aligning them so the server can parse game data without crashing.

+### 10. Protocol Version Mismatch / "ALPN mismatch"
+* **The Problem:** The game client and server are speaking different network languages (e.g., `hytale/1` vs `hytale/2`), causing immediate disconnection.
+* **The Fix:** Triggers a **Protocol Handshake Alignment**.
+It detects the required ALPN version and updates your server binaries to ensure they match your client's protocol version.

 ---

 ## 📂 Auto-Recovery Error Types